Last Updated: August 14, 2024

 As a dancer, Orange continued dancing with Street Machine throughout the 1980s.
 He also appeared on the show "The Hit Man and Her" as a featured dancer and was a member of a duo called Look Twice in the late 1980s.

 In 1993, the group released their second album, "Everything Changes."
-It peaked at number one in the UK and spawned six singles, four of which became consecutive UK number one singles.
+It peaked at #1 in the UK and spawned six singles, four of which became consecutive UK #1 singles.
 Orange contributed to the songwriting and lead vocals on the album.
 The group began touring around this time and then embarked on their first international tour in 1995.
-By this time, the group had developed a large female fan base and were performing at music award shows and chart shows such as the BRIT Awards.
+By this time, the group had developed a large female fan base and was performing at music award shows and chart shows such as the BRIT Awards.
 They also won Best Live Act at the 1995 MTV Europe Music Awards, as their shows were renowned for their breakdance routines, high energy, and creative tour productions.

 In 2005, the members of Take That, including Orange but excluding Robbie Williams, decided to reunite after releasing a greatest hits album.
-In 2006, the group released their first studio album since 1996 called "Beautiful World."
+In 2006, the group released their first studio album since 1996, "Beautiful World."
 In 2008, they released the album "The Circus."
-In 2010, Williams rejoined the group and they released the album "Progress."
+In 2010, Williams rejoined the group, and they released the album "Progress."

 (Photo by Gail Rickett/FilmMagic)